Dictionary » Positive Words » Lively – Meaning, Definition, Synonyms and Antonyms

 6. Is “lively” always a compliment?

 Mostly, yes.
-However, in some contexts like describing a child or a debate it can imply someone or something is overly energetic, noisy, or hard to control.
+However, in some contexts it can sound slightly negative.
+For example, describing a child or a debate as “lively” may imply they are overly energetic, noisy, or hard to control.

 7. How is “lively” used in writing or speech?